Built ca 1852 for Richard Hunt and James Jewett.

-This growth was seen in Bayside with the búilding of several modestly sized double houses in the “urban” mode of Greek Revival.
-This mode is characterized by having the long side of the building as it’s main facade whereas the “classic” mode has the gable end as the facade.
+This growth was seen in Bayside with the búilding of several modestly-sized double houses in the “urban” mode of the Greek Revival.
+This mode is characterized by having the long side of the building as its main facade whereas the “classic” mode has the gable end as the facade.
 The classic style can be best seen in Charles Quincy Clapp’s home on Spring Street or, more modestly, at 67 Gray Street.

 Here we have a rather large example.
 A full 2 stories with a 3rd under the garrett and a very large ell.
 According to the historic plaques on the house, it was built for 3 people.

 Beckett’s 1858 city directory lists James M Kimball as operating his carriage business from 304 Congress Street and living at 1 Parris Street.
 Using the numbering system in place at that time, the current position of said plaques is backward.